ntop/ntopng/doc/nedge/src/get_started.rst

 -----------

-Any change in the configuration operated from the gui requires explicit confirmation before being applied.
+Any change in the configuration operated from the GUI requires explicit confirmation before being applied.
 Some changes may require a device reboot.

 After installing the package, nEdge will start automatically.
-The nEdge web gui will be available on port 3000.
-For example, if the device has the IP address 192.168.1.10 the nEdge gui will be available at the URL http://192.168.1.10:3000.
+The nEdge web GUI will be available on port 3000.
+For example, if the device has the IP address 192.168.1.10 the nEdge GUI will be available at the URL http://192.168.1.10:3000.
 Chrome, Firefox and Safari are the web browser officially supported.

 .. figure:: img/login.png